-LI2 uses the Lean Launchpad curriculum, the leading entrepreneurship curriculum in the world.
-It is used by:
+The Innovation Accelerator curriculum is derived from the Lean Launchpad, the leading entrepreneurship curriculum in the world and used by:

 - Over 200 colleges and universities focusing on innovation